 Much of the inspiration comes from where I stay.
 When planning trips, I can spend hours scouring the Internet for the perfect home away from home.
 I’ve saved up to stay at a few luxury hotels, but I also love quaint bed and breakfasts, funky roadside motels, and thoughtfully curated Airbnbs.

-Whenever I needed a mental escape during the pandemic, I planned a virtual vacation, getting lost in the Instagram feeds of hotels I can’t wait to one day visit.
-Not only has it served as a temporary cure for my wanderlust, but it’s allowed me to source design inspiration from around the world.
+Whenever I needed an escape, I planned a virtual vacation, getting lost in the Instagram feeds of hotels I can’t wait to one day visit.
+Not only has it served as a temporary reprieve for my wanderlust, but it’s allowed me to source design inspiration from around the world.
 Here are a few of the places I can’t stop studying.

 Textures as Patterns

 If you want a lesson in layering textures, look no further than the Raya Heritage in Chiang Mai, Thailand.
 In this photo, channeled bolsters are juxtaposed with the vertical lines of the tufted cushion next to the straw-colored accent pillows that have a weave similar to chainmail.
 In the background, the overlapping reed curtains create even more depth.
 And in the foreground, there’s the glass-like water feature and wood tables that appear to be hand-carved.
 Even on the other side of the world, you can imagine what each object feels like.

 I’m not much for pattern in my home, but this is a great reminder of how textures in neutral colors can have a similar effect—an idea further enforced by the hotel’s assortment of throw pillows and this beautifully woven chair.
 Now, I'm on the hunt for similar materials to cozy up my own space.